Matador Ranch & Cattle Field Day

 Jillien Streit, Director of Agriculture, Montana Department of Agriculture

-In this opening keynote, Jillien Streit, Director at Montana Department of Agriculture, will explore the critical role ranchers play in sustaining America’s food system, from stewarding the land to building resilient operations to raising high quality nutrient dense beef.
+In this opening keynote, Jillien Streit, Director at Montana Department of Agriculture, will explore the critical role ranchers play in sustaining America’s food system, from stewarding the land to building resilient operations to raising high-quality, nutrient-dense beef.
+Streit will share her unique perspective on the opportunities and challenges shaping the future of agriculture and food production.

 Coffee & Networking